 On the flank of the Wenatchee Mountains, the Skykomish is never devoid of people but space is always there for swinging a line, testing flies and challenging the generally held assumption that people who fish in the winter must be crazy.
 Of course if the thought of venturing forth in the bleak days of “rain forest central” is just too much, summer run fish also course this lovely drainage system falling tumultuously from the green hills of the Cascades.
 Some of steelheading’s most noted fly anglers cut their teeth on the Sky, and even now, generations later, flies like the Skykomish Sunrise still hold court with fish and fishers.

-Both summer and winter runs host hatchery and native steelhead with fall providing a run of chum, Coho and on odd years Pink salmon as well.
+Both summer and winter runs host hatchery and wild steelhead with fall providing a run of chum, Coho and on odd years Pink salmon as well.